Indolency/T07G01/README.md

 - junit-4.12.jar
 - hamcrest-core-1.3.jar

+Note:These are all present in test folder located in Conquering UofC\test

-Open command prompt, navigate into the "junit test package" with all the files, run the commands in command prompt:
+Open command prompt, navigate into the "test" folder with all the files, run the commands in command prompt:
 ```
 javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java
 java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore <test class>